AoKuangg/Filtro-Incidencias-React/README.md

 ## Licencia

-Este proyecto está licenciado bajo la Licencia MIT - consulta el archivo [LICENSE](LICENSE) para más detalles.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for more details.

 ## Author
 [Camilo Paez](https://github.com/AoKuangg)